Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, that's kind of terrible, isn't it?

-You're still not answering my question.
+I would say that you're still not answering my question.

 But basic politeness goes something like this.

-You don't pretend they didn't say anything, or just go on some tangent of your own.
+You don't pretend they didn't say anything or just go on some tangent of your own.

 Would you agree that that's sort of basic politeness?

-How dare you say to me that I matter less to you as your child, as your son, because I don't pay you money.
+And how dare you, how dare you say to me that I matter less to you as your child, as your son, because I don't pay you money.

-W why become a father then?
+Why become a father then?

 Like, why become a father if you don't really seem to enjoy spending time with your kids?